sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/asia/china/README.md

 # China

+Aside from the Herodotus account, I take China's flood myths to be the most meaningful because they specifically reference the Sun changing its trajectory, and temporary prolonged flooding, which are two surefire markers of our current model of the ECDO.

 ## Chinese Nuwa Gong Gong Inundation Myth (2810 BC?)

 There is a Chinese inundation myth which matches China's expected rotation from S1 to S2.